Etimo/diamonds2/README.md

 DIAMONDS_DOCKER_TAG=latest docker-compose -f docker-compose.prod-run.yml up
 ```

-This setup is used when running Diamonds using the [deployer/README.md](auto deployer).
+This setup is used when running Diamonds using the [auto deployer](deployer/).